Exploring the Linear Subspace Hypothesis in Gender Bias Mitigation: Computing the Pre-Image

 \section{Computing the Pre-Image}

-As mentioned in the previous section, a downfall of the metric correction approach is that it does not provide us embeddings that we can use in downstream tasks: the bias-mitigated embeddings only exist in feature space.
-Thus, when it comes to transfer tasks such as classification we are limited to kernel methods such (i.e. support vector machines).
+As mentioned in the previous section, a downfall of the metric correction approach is that it does not provide us representations that we can use in downstream tasks: the bias-mitigated representations only exist in feature space.
+Thus, when it comes to transfer tasks such as classification we are limited to kernel methods, i.e., support vector machines).
 One way to resolve this problem is by obtaining the pre-image of the corrected representations in the feature space.